Kelvin285/FeatureScript/readme.txt

-# FeatureScript
+FeatureScript (by Kevin)
- An API that allows you to create moddable java programs
 =========================
-FeatureScript is an interpreted programming language built on top of Javascript that can interface directly with java code.
+FeatureScript is an interpreted programming language that can interface directly with java code.
 It can be very useful for creating easily moddable content for apps and games written in java.
 =========================
 Limitations